designatednerd/DNSSwipeableTableCell/README.md

 * If you're using an accessory view via `accessoryType`, that view will automatically be removed and replaced when the cell is opened and closed (respectively).
 * If you're using a custom background color for your `myContentView` along with an accessory, remember to set that same color as the backgorund color for the cell itself, or the accessory's going to have a different background color.
+* If you're using a cell from a storyboard or a `.xib`, you have to add a `myContentView` view, and hook up the `NSLayoutConstraint` outlets to the left and right constraints.
+See the sample project for an example of how to set this up.
+* If you're using a cell from a storyboard or a `.xib`, make sure you're sending any calls to the superclass during setup which need `myContentView` to not be `nil` through `awakeFromNib` instead of `initWithCoder:`, since the `IBOutlet` won't be hooked up until `awakeFromNib` has fired.

 ##//TODOs
+* Support for swiping in both directions ([issue](https://github.com/designatednerd/DNSSwipeableTableCell/issues/7))
+* Support for iOS 8 style cell actions ([issue](https://github.com/designatednerd/DNSSwipeableTableCell/issues/15))
 * ??? - File an issue!

 ##Additional Contributors